Robert Blake, actor acquitted of murdering his wife, dies at 89 - ExBulletin

 His fateful meeting with Bakley took place in 1999 at a jazz club where he went to escape loneliness.

-“I was 67 or 68.
+“I was there, 67 or 68 years old.
 My life was on hold.
-My career was at a standstill,” he said in an interview with The Associated Press.
+My career was at a standstill,” he said in the AP interview.
 “I have been alone for a long time.”

+He said he had no reason not to like Bakley: “She got me out of the stands and back into the arena.
+I had a reason to live. »

 Blake saw the baby girl, named Rosie, for the first time when she was two months old and she became the center of his life.
 He married Bakley because of the child.

 “Rosie is my blood.
 Rosie calls me,” he said.
-“I have no doubt that Rosie and I will be walking together into the sunset.”
+“I have no doubt that Rosie and I are going to go for a walk together at sunset.”

 Prosecutors allegedly claim he planned to kill Bakley to gain sole custody of the baby and were trying to hire hitmen for the job.
 But the evidence was confusing and a jury rejected that theory.